cyclus/cyclus.github.com/source/devdoc/output_dbase.rst

-.. summary Design Goals for the Output Database
+.. summary Design Goals for the SQLite Output Database

 Output Database
 ===============